restatedev/documentation/docs/services/invocation.md

 $ curl -X PATCH localhost:8081/services/org.example.ExampleService -H 'content-type: application/json' -d '{"public": false}'
 ```

 You can revert it back to public with `{"public": true}`.
-When hidden from the ingress, a service can still be accessible from other Restate services.
+Private services can still be reached by other Restate services.
 For more details on the API, refer to the [admin API docs](/references/admin-api#tag/service/operation/modify_service).

-# Manage invocations

-Restate offers several tools to manage the ongoing invocations.

 ## Invocation identifier

 Every invocation to a service gets a unique identifier assigned by Restate, called _Invocation identifier_.
 You can use this identifier to filter your structured logs, find traces, and execute some management operations such as cancelling an invocation.

-You can find this identifier in the runtime logs and OpenTelementry traces by looking for the `restate.invocation.id`, for example:
+You can find this identifier in the runtime logs and OpenTelemetry traces by looking for the `restate.invocation.id`, for example:

 ```log {7}
 2023-05-19T15:02:28.656467Z INFO restate_invoker::invocation_task